MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 We run the following sorts of jobs:

 1. Linting
-2. Non-consensus / Consensus compatibility
+2. Native / JavaScript compatibility
 3. Trace tool
 4. Update branch protection on GitHub (only on develop)
 5. Building the wallet + bots (macos)